jjwithanr/obsidian_bible_study/docs/New Testament/2 Timothy/2Timothy3.md

 A child should depart very slowly from the opinions held by a father or mother; and, when it is done, it should be only as the result of prolonged examination and prayer.
 These considerations should have the greater weight, if a **parent has been eminent for piety**, and especially if that **parent has been removed to heaven.** A child, standing by the grave of a pious father or mother, should reflect and pray much, before he deliberately adopts opinions which he knows that father or mother would regard as wrong.
 #barnes

-The death of Renee, A'ma, A'gong along with seeing my parents leave EFCLA made me reflect and examine my own faith as child.
+The death of Renee, 阿媽, and 阿公 along with seeing my parents leave EFCLA made me reflect and examine my own faith as a child.
 #jj

 #### v.15